Inlining languages for TenDRA

 2.3.
 Code generation

-The problem of code generation now becomes we have a tree of multiple-language TDF: how do we output code for a specific machine?
 Obviously for portable languages this is no particular problem.
 Hence the remainder of this proposal focuses on extending the TDF token register with assembly-specific tokens, not embedding a string of assembly as a single token.
 The distinction is critical, since it implies that embedded languages were already parsed away at an earlier stage.

-The proposal for extending TDF with an assembly language token section (TDF currently has several existing language-specific sections) involves expressing these as a superset of assembly machines, rather than as several distinct machines.
-For example, this would provide generic write to a register operations.
+operations.
 When this comes to be translated into machine-specific assembly, it becomes the job of Trans to assert that the requested register actually exists.
 In this manner, TDF does not need to keep being extended with each new machine supported.

 Under this proposal, the TDF Token Register is to be extended under two sections.
-Firstly, LPI tokens (chapter 6): There is no need for much to be added here, because our superset assembly consists almost entirely of function calls.
-However, it is used to provide fundamental concepts such as register (which would be passed in arguments to API calls), address, offset and so forth.
+Firstly, LPI tokens (chapter 6): There is no need for much to be added here, because our superset assembly

-The author suggests a prefix of ~s. for LPI tokens, to correspond to .s files.
+The author suggests a prefix of ~s.

 The contents of these tokens (for example, register names) are encoded opaquely either as BITSTREAM or BYTESTREAM as appropriate.
 These contents are understood by each Trans implementation supporting that token.